peferb/thumbnailer/README.md

 It became a never ending guide, the steps of improvement never stopped.
 I think we started going in circles, just removing and adding about the same functionality back and forth until I managed to snap out of the loop.

-I have taken the app for a test spin using three big jpeg files and it seems to work as expected.
+I have taken the app for a test spin using three big jpeg files and a cr3, it seems to work as expected 👍🏻

 ## Description
 Thumbnailer is a command-line tool for creating thumbnails of images.
 It supports various image formats and allows for